btoneil2021/basketball-sql/README.md

 # basketball-sql
 Databases Final Project

-Condensed is fake.
+- Condensed is FAKE.
 Normal is the real one
+- College Extraction Test is Ben trying to see if he can map two different websites together

 TO-DO (for Ben at least)
 - Scrape College Data from that one site I found